Pop-Code/nestjs-console/README.md

 # Api

-As an example, we will define a cli with 2 commands (new and list), one of the command (new) will have 2 sub commands (directory and file)
+As a simple example, we will define a cli with 2 commands (new and list), one of the command (new) will have 2 sub commands (directory and file)

 ```
 Cli -> list -> -> execution,